Tamsulosin Sandoz SR Modified release tablets

 - changes or problems with ejaculation (retrograde ejaculation).
 Retrograde ejaculation is a condition described as abnormal ejaculation in which semen is ejaculated backward into the bladder rather than out through the penis.
 Retrograde ejaculation is painless.

-- constipation, diarrhoea, nausea, vomiting
+- constipation, diarrhoea, nausea, vomiting, dry mouth

 - fast heart beats